-The sponsoring authority determines the party (e.g., home team, host site) responsible for supplying white, yellow, orange, or lime green balls meeting the current NOCSAE standard at the time of manufacture.
-Coaches may agree to switch colors as long as there is a sufficient supply of that color.
+For association-hosted games, each team supplies balls for the end line and sideline on their half of the field.
+The balls must be white, yellow, orange, or lime green balls and must meet the current NOCSAE standard at the time of manufacture.
+Coaches may agree to switch colors provided there is a sufficient supply of that color.
+For GNLL-hosted league and tournament games, the GNLL will supply game balls.